2008 The Jeanne Clery Disclosure of Public Safety Policy and Crime Statistics Act

 |Stomach||Regular consumption can exacerbate peptic ulcers, also lead to cancer|

-The Jeanne Clery Disclosure of Campus Security Policy & Crime Statistics Act pamphlet is published annually and distributed to various public locations in Pocatello, Idaho Falls and Boise.
+The Jeanne Clery Disclosure of Public Safety Policy & Crime Statistics Act pamphlet is published annually and distributed to various public locations in Pocatello, Idaho Falls and Boise.
 Students are notified by e-mail of the web location for the pamphlet and that the pamphlet is available upon request.
 Notices are distributed by campus mail to staff and faculty that a pamphlet is available upon request.

 A condensed edition is in the course schedule published each semester.
 Information about the statistics and information about the web site address is printed in a booklet about ISU distributed by Enrollment Planning/Recruitment and in the course schedule.